On the Efficiency of Random Permutation for ADMM and Coordinate Descent: Main Results

 where the expectation is taken over the uniform random distribution over $\Gamma$, the set of permutations of $\{1,2,\dots, n \}$.
 Then the spectral radius of $M$ is smaller than $1$, i.e.

 \end{thm}

-\begin{rmk} For the counterexample in \cite{chen2014direct} where $A = [1,1,1; 1,1,2; 1,2,2]$, it is easy to verify that $\rho(M_{\sigma}) > 1.02$ for any permutation $\sigma$ of $(1,2,3)$.
+\begin{rmk} $ \text{}$ For the counterexample in Chen et al. \cite{chen2014direct} where $A = [1,1,1; 1,1,2; 1,2,2]$, it is easy to verify that $\rho(M_{\sigma}) > 1.02$ for any permutation $\sigma$ of $(1,2,3)$.
 Interestingly, Theorem \ref{Thm 2} shows that even if each $M_{\sigma}$ is ``bad'' (with spectral radius larger than $1$), the average of them is always ``good'' (with spectral radius smaller than $1$). \end{rmk}

 Theorem \ref{Thm 2} is just a linear algebra result, and can be understood even without knowing the details of the algorithm.
-However, the proof of Theorem \ref{Thm 2} is rather non-trivial and forms the main body of the paper.
+However, the proof of Theorem \ref{Thm 2} is rather non-trivial.
 This proof will be provided in Section \ref{sec: proof of Thm 2}, and the technical results used in this proof will be proved in Section \ref{section: proof of Lemma 1} and Section \ref{sec: proof of Lemma 2 for n-block}.

+The convergence rate of RP-ADMM for solving linear systems of equations is closely related to the convergence rate of RP-BCD (randomly permuted BCD) for solving quadratic problems.
+We will discuss their relation and how our results in this paper improve our understanding for RP-BCD.

+A similar convergence result holds for BR-ADMM proposed in Section \ref{sec: BR ADMM}, as presented below.
+The proof is a simple modification of the proof of Theorem \ref{Thm 1}, and can be found in Section \ref{appen: proof of BR ADMM}.